-Subsequent to fiscal 2013, on August 2, 2013, the Company closed the first tranche (the "First Tranche") of its 9,344,417 unit non-brokered private placement financing (the "Placement") that was announced by the Company on July 17, 2013.
+On August 2, 2013, the Company closed the first tranche (the "First Tranche") of its 9,344,417 unit non-brokered private placement financing (the "Placement") that was announced by the Company on July 17, 2013.
 Under the First Tranche closing, the Company issued 5,710,417 units at \$0.45 per unit for proceeds of \$2,569,687, each unit consisting of one common share of Mawson and one-half of one non-transferable common share purchase warrant (the "Warrants").
 Each whole Warrant is exercisable to acquire one additional common share of Mawson at a price of \$0.65 until August 2, 2015.

 Sentient Global Resources Fund IV, L.P. (the "Sentient Fund"), part of a group of funds which is an insider of Mawson (the "Sentient Group"), subscribed for 7,334,000 Units under the Placement for gross proceeds of \$3,300,300 (the "Sentient Placement").
 Under the First Tranche closing, the Sentient Fund was issued 3,700,000 units.
-Closing of the remaining 3,634,000 units (the "Second Tranche") to be issued to the Sentient Fund under the Sentient Placement will occur on such date as Mawson may determine after satisfaction of the Approval Condition (as defined below).
+Closing of the remaining 3,634,000 units (the "Second Tranche") to be issued to the Sentient Fund under the Sentient Placement was subject to satisfaction of the Approval Condition (as defined below).

-Assuming closing of the Sentient Placement and the exercise of all of the Warrants issued under the Sentient Placement, the Sentient Fund will be issued a total of 11,001,000 common shares, which is equal to approximately 19.6% of the common shares that were issued and outstanding on a non-diluted basis immediately prior to the announcement of the Placement.
-As a result, the TSX requires as a condition of its acceptance of the Second Tranche that prior specific approval of the Second Tranche by Disinterested Shareholders (as defined below) be obtained, which approval will be sought at a special meeting to be held on August 30, 2013 (the "Approval Condition").
+In connection with the Sentient Placement, Mawson issued, or will issue assuming the exercise of all the Sentient Fund's Warrants, a total of 11,001,000 common shares, which is equal to approximately 19.6% of the common shares that were issued and outstanding on a non-diluted basis immediately prior to the announcement of the Placement.
+As a result, the TSX required as a condition of its acceptance of the Second Tranche that prior specific approval of the Second Tranche by Disinterested Shareholders (as defined below) be obtained, which approval was sought at a special meeting held on August 30, 2013 (the "Approval Condition").

-For the purpose of the Approval Condition, "Disinterested Shareholders" means the holders of common shares of Mawson excluding shares held by the Sentient Group and its funds and other affiliates and excluding votes attached to any common shares issued under the First Tranche closing.
+For the purpose of the Approval Condition, "Disinterested Shareholders" meant the holders of common shares of Mawson excluding shares held by the Sentient Group and its funds and other affiliates and excluding votes attached to any common shares issued under the First Tranche closing.